Accessibility tools

 How do I track my progress?

-The trust preceptorship lead will have oversight of this activity to monitor compliance and provide assurance that this is taking place The preceptor and preceptee will complete a final meeting and the sign off form on the PARE system.
+The trust preceptorship lead will have oversight of this activity to monitor compliance and provide assurance that this is taking place The preceptor and preceptee will complete a final meeting and the sign off form on the Totara system.
 The Vocational Learning and development team will request that ESR add the preceptorship competency to the ESR system upon completion.

-Access the PARE system here.
+Access the Totara system here.

 As a preceptee